How to afford to eat out at a restaurant every month without breaking your family budget.

 Tip #3 Hidden budget gems

 Since I pay cash for my groceries I simply take $10 out and tuck it away in an envelope.
-This is a painless way we can afford to eat out every month.
+This is a painless way to set aside a few dollars to help with our annual holiday gift.

 Tip #4 Use your digital savings

-Another phone app that helps me afford to eat out and one I am loving is Ibotta.
+Another phone app that helps us afford to eat out and one I am loving is Ibotta.
 Ibotta is a FREE app you install on your smartphone.
-You can download rebates and coupons to just about anything for just about any store.
-I have saved hundreds of dollars with this one app.
+You can download rebates and coupons to just about anything for just about any store but the main focus is on food.
+I have saved hundreds of dollars every single year with this one app.

-For a limited time, you can get $10 just for signing up!
 And signing up is easy, just follow the steps below.
 Remember these are not coupons you need to use in the store.
 You just choose the ones you want, go and do your shopping, once home take a picture of your receipt and the money goes right into your account.
-At the end of the month, you can roll over your points or redeem them to a gift card.
+At the end of the month, you can roll over your points, take a cash withdrawl, or redeem them to a gift card.
 So crazy easy!!

 How to set up and use Ibotta.